 Remedy

-General Motors will notify owners by mail and instruct you to take your truck to a dealer to replace the brake caliper bolts.
+The company will notify owners by mail and instruct them to take their motorcycle to a dealer to install an improved rear brake stop lamp switch.